 Treasure Island Around since 1993, the longest-running Cirque show in Las Vegas is heavy on acrobatics and has a little something for everyone, specializing in elements that have been incorporated into other productions over the years, from tumbling gymnasts to comedic magicians and aerial artists.
 The most breathtaking moment remains an energetic trapeze act, with performers in action for about six straight minutes without a break.
 To keep things odd and interesting, there's also an adult dressed like a baby and a snail that grows throughout the evening until it's large enough to be controlled by four puppeteers during the finale.
 Fun fact: Mystère was originally planned for Caesars Palace with a Greek & Roman theme before it was reimagined and relocated to the TI.

-The sauciest of Cirque shows is strictly for adults only.
+New York-New York The sauciest of Cirque shows is strictly for adults only.
 Hosted by a drag queen who engages the audience with naughty behavior, Zumanity is the only Cirque show on the Strip with nudity and a simulated orgy near the finale.
 Bondage, sexuality, and (the lack of) gender-barriers are common themes, and some of the daredevil acts are even more impressive because of the circular yet intimate theater.
 A spectacular aerial performance with a man swinging from chains will leave you wondering how he pulled it off... and if you're flexible enough to take any of the show's moves into the bedroom (hint: you're probably not).

-The popular magician got together with the team from Cirque du Soleil years ago for BeLIEve, a show that struggled to overcome notoriously bad early reviews and audiences that were left wondering where the magic went.
+The Luxor The popular magician got together with the team from Cirque du Soleil years ago for BeLIEve, a show that struggled to overcome notoriously bad early reviews and audiences that were left wondering where the magic went.
 The show worked out some of the kinks and stuck around for more than seven years, before being replaced by MINDFREAK Live! in 2016.
 The new production gets it right and is still produced by Cirque, although the on-stage influence has been minimized this time around.
 Criss Angel fans will get what they paid for, including a nail-biting straight-jacket escape and a new kind of levitation act that will truly freak you out.
 It all takes place on a stage with explosions, interactive 3D effects, immersive LED worlds, and even a little blood here and there.
 In true Vegas style, there's also a DJ-fueled laser dance party.
 It kinda feels like a magic show inside a nightclub.

 MGM Grand Perhaps the most visually impressive of all the Cirque shows on the Strip, KA doesn't even bother with having a main floor in place; the action unfolds on a series of moving platforms that are capable of carrying lavish set pieces while moving in all sorts of angles and directions.
 They include sand dunes, a forest, and even a shipwreck at sea.
 The globally inspired theme borrows elements from Asia and South America and offers its most eye-popping moments during a wheel routine, with performers navigating above, below, and around a spinning set piece with giant steel circles at opposite ends.

-The show with the shortest name may have the biggest stunts.
+The Bellagio The show with the shortest name may have the biggest stunts.
 O, which is the French word for water, takes place in and above a giant pool, with a team of acrobats, divers, and synchronized swimmers that includes a few former Olympians.
 Among the spectacular moments is a high dive in which performers -- as a group -- drop 60ft into a minimally exposed body of water below.
 You'll also see divers propelled in the air, acrobats on giant swings, and a fire act that leaves one brave dude fully engulfed in flames.
 Definitely a nail-biting show for anyone who gets nervous when people run around a swimming pool.
 The show is so impressive, the Wynn basically did their own version of it with Le Reve.